shivendra-agarwal/salary-prediction-using-logistic-regression-and-knn/README.md

 print(Misclassified_sample)

 """
-#### We can say that on the given dataset logistic regression and k nearest neighbor does not works well because the accuracy lies between 80% to 85% for both the algorithms.
+#### We can say that on the given dataset logistic regression and k nearest neighbour does not works well because the accuracy lies between 80% to 85% for both the algorithms.